DBMI/R2D2-Public/Question_0000/README.md

 Description about the [SQL](sql/template_query.sql).
 This canonical SQL

+##COVID patients##
-1. identifies the patients with positive PCR test result for SARS-COV-2 or patients with COVID-19 diagnosis after 1/1/2020 using OMOP concept identifiers
+1. identifies the patients with positive PCR test result for SARS-COV-2 or patients with COVID-19 diagnosis using OMOP concept identifiers
 2. does not consider COVID-19 related hospitalizations, which will be handled separately in a question-specific SQL
 3. replaces the local institutional methods to identify the COVID-19 patients (e.g. registry)
 4. leans on the [CDC guidelines](https://www.cdc.gov/nchs/data/icd/COVID-19-guidelines-final.pdf), also reflecting [N3C cohort definition](https://github.com/National-COVID-Cohort-Collaborative/Phenotype_Data_Acquisition)
 5. produces reliable results after evaluation at 8 sites.

+##COVID related hospitalizations##
+1. Patients aged 18 and older
+2. Have a record of hospitalization (either Inpatient (IP) or Emergency room to Inpatient (EI)) after 1/1/2020
+3. Have a record of positive PCR test result for SARS-COV-2 or patients with COVID-19 diagnosis (using OMOP concept identifiers) upto 21 days prior to hospitalization or during the hospital stay